tomboy-notes/tomboy-ng/prepare.md

 The other building model is when a build problem is noted, the tomboy-ng source has not changed, just something cleaned up in the build.
 Here we take the previous .orig file and associated files, ideally safely tucked away, or downloaded .orig. and other files andextract its contents.
 Make whatever change is necessary and rebuild.
 The .orig file is not re-uploaded and the resulting package will have -2 or -3, -4 on a really bad day.
+See the Repackaging section below for details.